 In fact, being at the cutting edge of research in a particular subject can filter through to students.
 Though projects can sometimes take years, or even decades, to complete, the research is applicable in the classroom right away.

 It’s hugely valuable to know that teaching staff won’t fall behind the times when it comes to knowing their subject and sector.
 Being involved in research helps ensure that lecturers are actually engaged in what they are teaching.

-In addition, it's only logical that cutting-edge research can help keep university staff stimulated and challenged, so that they themselves continue to learn.
+Secondly, cutting-edge research can help keep your lecturers stimulated and challenged.
+It ensures that they themselves continue to learn.
 As researcher and professor Dr John Story wrote in a 2012 Huffington Post article, this can turn professors into better teachers because they can empathise with their students.